dotnet/WatsonTcp/README.md

 If you wish to have WatsonTcpServer automatically disconnect clients that have been idle for a period of time, set ```WatsonTcpServer.IdleClientTimeoutSeconds``` to a positive integer.
 Receiving a message from a client automatically resets their timeout.
 Client timeouts are evaluated every 5 seconds by Watson, so the disconnection may not be precise (for instance, if you use 7 seconds as your disconnect interval).

+## Donations

+If you would like to financially support my efforts, first of all, thank you!
+Please refer to DONATIONS.md.

 ## Version History

 Please refer to CHANGELOG.md for details.